onflow/flow-jvm-sdk/java-example/README.md

-# Java Flow Client Example
+# JVM SDK - Java Example

-Example Java application using the [Flow JVM SDK](https://github.com/onflow/flow-jvm-sdk) to interact with Flow blockchain.
+Example Java application using the [Flow JVM SDK](https://github.com/onflow/flow-jvm-sdk) to interact with the Flow blockchain.

 ## Usage